 Nestled in the very heart of le Marais, close to the Seine and surrounded by cute boutiques, Place des Vosges is one of those ‘must-see‘ Paris attractions.
-With its wide open central space and red brick façade, Place des Vosges is a bit of an anomaly in the Parisian district of le Marais where medieval architecture reigns supreme.
+With its wide-open central space and red brick façade, Place des Vosges is a bit of an anomaly in the Parisian district of le Marais where medieval architecture reigns supreme.

 Originally constructed as the first Public planned Square in the city, today, the park is the perfect place to enjoy a picnic with friends in the summertime, or sip on a warm Chocolat Chaud ‘en terrace’ in the winter.
+And if you’re looking for one of the best places to stay during your sojourn in Paris, then check out these Le Marais hotels and even this luxury accommodation right in the heart of Place des Vosges!

-From Marshy Swamp to Palatial Luxury
+History of Place des Vosges; From Marshy Swamp to Palatial Luxury

 For an area of the city that started off in life as a swampy no-go area, le Marais has come a long way.
 Today, it is one of the chicest and most exclusive areas the city has to offer.
 In actual fact, the very name ‘le Marais’ means ‘the marsh’.
 Until the middle ages, Paris was largely constructed and based on the Left bank of the Seine and concentrated around Île de la Cité (home to the iconic Notre Dame cathedral).